axibase/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 Using ATSD, you can combine datasets from multiple entities in one portal.

-This article uses data collected from the [Bureau of Labor Statistics](https://www.bls.gov/home.htm).
+This integration uses data collected from the [Bureau of Labor Statistics](https://www.bls.gov/home.htm).

 ## Iowa Employee Compensation Dataset